 This started out as a dating blog.
 For more than three years I connected with so many other singles – men and women living out the day to day, the highs and lows, with a relationship status that somehow made them feel inferior.
 And I’ve appreciated so much being able to share my stories with you, and hear your stories in return.
 The community we’ve created together is truly inspiring.

 And then, as a writer, I found myself hitting the proverbial wall (and sometimes the actual wall).
 It’s exhausting – and embarrassing – to write about essentially the same thing for so many years and feel no sense of change, no semblance of success.
 But even in spite of my pride and doubt, I was pulled beyond merely my relationship status, beyond just me.
 I found God changing my heart.
 While I still have a true empathy and compassion for the single community, I also have so much more I feel called to write and explore.
-I know there are so many more chapters to my story.
+I know there are so many more chapters to my story – the biggest of which is the pending adoption of my children.

 So for now, I embark daily on my personal adventure.
 I spend my days working my dream job at a Washington, D.C.-based nonprofit that helps hurting people around the world find hope again.
 And I spend my nights and weekends living out the rest of my story – putting myself out there, trying to accept myself and others for who we truly are, and trusting God to take me through it all with grace.
 I put it all in his hands, hoping that every step is a step in the right direction – a step toward another opportunity to love others the way Christ loves me.